-In single mode, default mappings control parameters 7 and up (i.e. everything except the common attenuverter parameters) from MIDI CCs 7 and up.
+In single mode, default mappings control parameters 7 and up (i.e. everything except the common attenuverter parameters) from MIDI CCs 7 and up16.
 The CC value range of 0-127 is mapped to the parameter's full value range.
+There is a setting (see below) to disable all MIDI mappings by default.